vladimir-vovk/skeleton-animation/README.md

 4. Run `yarn start` to start the Metro bundler.
 5. Press `i` to start the iOS simulator or `a` to run the Android emulator.📱

-Please use the `npx expo eject` command to switch to the "bare" react-native app.
-See the [docs](https://docs.expo.dev/introduction/managed-vs-bare/) to learn about the difference between managed and bare workflows.

 Happy hacking! 🤓

 ## Available commands